-The School District's current five-year forecast includes the infusion of additional revenue stemming from the successful 2021 referendum and short-term influx of Federal support funding.
+The School District's current five-year forecast includes the infusion of additional revenue stemming from the successful 2021 referendum, the recent County-wide reappraisal and short-term influx of Federal support funding.
 Future operating need will be subject to the ongoing cost of general operations and management will closely monitor the impact they have on the long-term outlook of the School District.
 As mentioned earlier, the School District has various Emergency levies which require renewal and are critical to maintaining operations.
-Failure to renew these existing levies could have devastating effects on the operation of the School District and the elimination or reduction of instruction programs.
+Failure to renew these existing levies could have devastating effects on the operation of the School District and the elimination or reduction of instructional programs.